 The diverse Cretan People and Culture.
 Who are the Cretan people?
 What is Cretan culture?
 How can we share our wonderful stories, traditions, ideas, words, songs and histories?

-Cretan People and Culture - Crete for Life is a charity operating in the south of Crete, near Ierapetra, bringing joy to kids suffering in poverty and ill-health from the on-flowing effects of the 1986 Chernobyl disaster.
+Crete for Life is a charity operating in the south of Crete, near Ierapetra, bringing joy to kids suffering in poverty and ill-health with recuperative breaks, hospital support and creativity projects.
 A holiday camp for kids, this charity provides welcome relief and laughter, sun and swimming, activities and sharing for many children every summer.
 Their motto is "A holiday can change a life" and we agree.

 Walk With Donkeys